GeoPyTool/GeoPyTool/docs/Introduction.md

 GeoPyTool contains both traditional routines and newly developed methods.
 Over time, this software will contain more and more functions.
 The function list can be found [here](http://geopytool.com/functions.html).

+## Get GeoPyTool

+This section used to be called "Installation".
+While, in fact you almost need no Installation to use the packed application of GeoPyTool.
+The latest download links can be found at the [Download page](http://geopytool.com/download.html).

+If you want to use GeoPyTool as a module inside Python, then you might need to read the detailed guide at [Installation Guide For Expert](http://geopytool.com/installation-expert.html).

 ## License